GerhardvanZyl/ng-ts-js-codemod/README.md

 # ng-ts-js-codemod
-JSCodemod transforms based on jscodeshift, specifically for angular/typescript.
+JSCodemod transforms specifically for angular/typescript based on jscodeshift.